fortitudo-tech/pcrm-book/README.md

 [If you claim one of the significiant contributor perks](https://igg.me/at/pcrm-book), you can choose to be recognized in the book's preface.
-You will additionally get a one-year paid complimentary Substack subscription to the [Quantamental Investing publication](https://antonvorobets.substack.com), which will contain exclusive case studies and allow you to continue asking questions.
+You will additionally get a one-year paid complimentary Substack subscription to the [Quantamental Investing publication](https://antonvorobets.substack.com), which contains exclusive case studies and allow you to continue asking questions.

 # Licenses
 The Portfolio Construction and Risk Management book © 2025 by Anton Vorobets is licensed